-Provide explicit instruction and scaffolding as necessary for the skills and concepts students should acquire for W2 (see above) Be able to readily summarize texts, even passionately opinionated or technical texts, without editorial bias and recognize bias in the writing of others Analyze the interplay and progression of multiple ideas within a single theme or topic and practice weaving multiple complementary ideas together in your own writing Consistently choose the optimal structure in expository essays for maximum clarity and impact, including effective use of transition words and phrases Consistently use academic and technical vocabulary effectively; use sophisticated syntax Exhibit knowledge of the rules of major manuscript styles such as MLA and APA, including appropriate use of correctly formatted citations Strategies for Teachers:
+- Be able to readily summarize texts, even passionately opinionated or technical texts, without editorial bias and recognize bias in the writing of others - Analyze the interplay and progression of multiple ideas within a single theme or topic, and practice weaving multiple complementary ideas together in your own writing - Consistently distinguish the most important facts from extraneous details and choose the best evidence available within a text to support claims - Consistently choose the optimal structure in expository essays for maximum clarity and impact, including effective use of transition words and phrases - Consistently use academic and technical vocabulary effectively; use sophisticated syntax - Exhibit knowledge of the rules of major manuscript styles such as MLA and APA, including appropriate use of correctly formatted citations

-Explore a variety of professional essays with students that illustrate the difference between reporting facts and expressing an opinion, paying special attention to types of text whose purpose may be unclear (biased news reporting, for instance) Construct newspapers and journalistic articles based on both literary and informational text Provide opportunities for both short and extended informative essay writing Use real world examples (for example, political debate) for whole-class discussions on the distinctions between fact and opinion, and the importance of critical analysis of information presented in various formats as fact, but without supporting evidence Sample Task for Integration:
+- Explore a variety of professional essays with students that illustrate the difference between reporting facts and expressing an opinion, paying special attention to types of text whose purpose may be unclear (biased news reporting, for instance) - Construct newspapers and journalistic articles based on both literary and informational text - Provide opportunities for both short and extended informative essay writing - Use real world examples (for example, political debate) for whole-class discussions on the distinctions between fact and opinion, and the importance of critical analysis of information presented in various formats as fact, but without supporting evidence

 One of the largest marketplaces of ostensibly unbiased informative/expository writing is the news media.
 In an exploration of the journalistic genre, students will work in teams to research and write a news show targeted at teens that uses research from a variety of reliable sources to compile news stories of interest for a teen audience.
-Students will write informative news pieces on current topics citing textual references from source materials.
+Students will write informative news pieces on current topics, citing textual references from source materials.
 An authentic readership may be found through production of a school newspaper, podcast, or YouTube news show.
-Recommended Vocabulary for Teaching and Learning:

-Informative/Informational Exposition/Expository Topic Thesis Extended Definition Transition Multimodal/multimedia Manuscript style/MLA/APA Diction Svntax Cohesion Closure Implication/inference Structure Organization Journalism Editorial Source Broadcast Objectivity Exemplification Process Analysis Cause and Effect Comparison and Contrast Classification/Division
+Informative/Informational Exposition/Expository Topic Thesis Theme Multimodal/multimedia Transition Manuscript Diction Syntax Cohesion Closure Implication/inference Structure Organization Journalism Editorial Source Broadcast Objectivity

-Writing (W) ELAGSE11-12W3: Write narratives to develop real or imagined experiences or events using effective technique, well-chosen details, and well-structured event sequences. - a.
+ELAGSE11-12W3: Write narratives to develop real or imagined experiences or events using effective technique, well-chosen details, and well-structured event sequences.

+- a.
 Engage and orient the reader by setting out a problem, situation, or observation and its significance, establishing one or multiple point(s) of view, and introducing a narrator and/or characters; create a smooth progression of experiences or events. - b.
 Use narrative techniques, such as dialogue, pacing, description, reflection, and multiple plot lines, to develop experiences, events, and/or characters. - c.
 Use a variety of techniques to sequence events so that they build on one another to create a coherent whole and build toward a particular tone and outcome (e.g., a sense of mystery, suspense, growth, or resolution). - d.
 Use precise words and phrases, telling details, and sensory language to convey a vivid picture of the experiences, events, setting, and/or characters. - e.
 Provide a conclusion that follows from and reflects on what is experienced, observed, or resolved over the course of the narrative.
-Skills/Concepts for Students: